 The Dairy Division (Canada) competes mainly with multinational and national dairy processors.
-Saputo has established itself as Canada's leading cheese manufacturer and fluid milk processor, with a share of approximately 32% of Canadian natural cheese production and 36% of Canadian fluid milk production.
-The Bakery Division competes mainly with regional and foreign manufacturers, which enjoy smaller marketshares than Saputo in Canada.
+Saputo has established itself as Canada's largest cheese manufacturer and leading fluid milk and cream processor, with a share of approximately 33% of Canadian natural cheese production and 36% of Canadian fluid milk and cream production.